 “The proposal,” says Polis, “will give refunds of $400 per person (single filers), $800 per joint filer this summer, (arriving in) late August to early September.”
+Since Polis’s original announcement, economists have now increased their estimates to $750 for single filers, and $1,500 for joint filers.
 The TABOR payments will be sent to all full-time Colorado residents, as long as their 2021 state income tax returns are filed by May 31st.

 Polis’s move to send the checks out this summer is months ahead of the typical timeline for TABOR Colorado payments, helping ease the financial pain of the previous fiscal year.